Starter Guide to Requirements Management

 • Table Views: Document objects are displayed in table views.
 The table view presents the document object information in columns, as in an Excel spreadsheet.
 You can choose which columns to display, and reorder or resize columns easily to adjust the current table view to your specific needs.

-Each table view is given a user-defined name and stores the configuration of the columns (columns visibility, order, and width).
+Each table view is given a user-defined name and stores the configuration of the columns (column visibility, order, and width).
 Any user can select the desired table view later to restore the configuration of table columns for document display, export, or print.

 See Review Requirements Documents > Table Views for more information.